 (B) Any application for renewal which would substantially change the scope of operations of the disposal site must include written recommendations from the local government unit as required in subsection (3)(b) of this rule.

-(c)(C) If a completed application for renewal of a permit is filed with the department in a timely manner before the expiration date of the permit, the permit does not expire until the department takes final action on the renewal application.
+(c)(C) If a completed application for the renewal of a permit is filed with the department in a timely manner before the expiration date of the permit, the permit does not expire until the department takes final action on the renewal application.

 (d)(D) If a completed application for renewal of a permit is not filed with the department in a timely manner before the expiration date of the permit, the department may require the permittee to close the site and apply for a closure permit, pursuant to under OAR 340-094-0100 or 340-095-0050.